Augusta T. Chissell

-Augusta Theodosia Lewis Chissell (1880May 14, 1973) was an African-American suffragist and civic leader in Baltimore, Maryland.
+Augusta Theodosia Lewis Chissell (1880 – May 14, 1973) was an American suffragist and civic leader in Baltimore, Maryland.
 Chissell was a leader in multiple community organizations, including as a founding member of the Baltimore branch of the NAACP.
 In 2019 she was inducted into the Maryland Women's Hall of Fame for her work in promoting women's rights and racial equity.

 Early life

 Augusta "Gussie" Theodosia Lewis was born around the year 1880 in Baltimore.
 Her parents, William S. and Sarah S. Lewis, were both biracial.
 Augusta lived with her parents and worked as a milliner before marrying.

 She married an influential African-American physician, Robert Garland Chissell, sometime between 1910 and 1920.
 She was also an accomplished pianist.